Challenger 2: Crew and accommodation

-Maintenance

-Challenger 2 tanks require two sets of tools, as the hull is built using imperial measurements and the turret is built to metric measurements.

 Operational history

+Peacekeeping in the Balkans

 The first operational deployments of Challenger 2 tanks were to support peacekeeping operations in Bosnia and Herzegovina and Kosovo.

+Iraq War

 Challenger 2 was first used in combat in March 2003 during the invasion of Iraq.
 The 120 tanks of 7th Armoured Brigade, part of 1st Armoured Division, went into action around Basra.
 The type saw extensive use during the siege of the city, providing fire support to the British forces and knocking out Iraqi tanks, mainly T-54/55s.

-The tanks deployed to Iraq had been 'desertised' in an effort to avoid the difficulties that had been identified in Challenger 2 during Exercise Saif Sareea II in Oman 18 month earlier.
+The tanks deployed to Iraq were "desertised" in an effort to avoid the difficulties that had been identified in Challenger 2 during Exercise Saif Sareea II in Oman 18 months earlier.
 The addition of sand filters and other modifications through a series of Urgent Operational Requirements substantially improved the platform's operational availability.

 During the 2003 invasion of Iraq, the Challenger 2 tanks suffered no tank losses to Iraqi fire.
 In one encounter within an urban area, a Challenger 2 came under attack from irregular forces with machine guns and rocket propelled grenades (RPGs).
 The driver's sight was damaged and while attempting to back away under the commander's directions, the other sights were damaged and the tank threw its tracks entering a ditch.
-It was hit by 14 RPG-7s from close range and a MILAN anti-tank guided missile.
 The crew survived, safe within the tank until it was recovered for repairs, the worst damage being to the sighting system.
 It was back in operation six hours later.
-According to the British army, one Challenger 2 operating near Basra survived being hit by 70 RPGs in another incident.